 Now looking at Surfshark:

-- All servers operating in RAM-disk mode (just as we see with ExpressVPN).
+- All servers operate in RAM-disk mode (just as we see with ExpressVPN).

-- Uses a few virtual server locations for exact locales (exactly like ExpressVPN).
+- Uses a few virtual server locations for exotic locales (just like ExpressVPN).

 Both Surfshark and ExpressVPN come out equal with server security.